mcandemir/pollster_django_crash/README.md

 ### Migrating to Bootstrap 5 from Bootstrap 4:

-If you use the updated Bootstrap cdn and don't see any votes number appearing on the results screen, then you might need to apply this minor update:
+If you use Bootstrap5 cdn and don't see any votes number appearing on the results screen, then you might need to apply this minor update:

 Change